-Iola Industries has been thrilled by the October announcement that Peerless Products, Inc. will expand to Iola.
+Iola Industries was thrilled by the October 2020 announcement that Peerless Products, Inc. will expand to Iola.

 Based in Fort Scott, the 68-year-old company plans on investing $10.5 million in Allen County and bringing 125 jobs to the area over a five-year period.
 It’s been since 1994 when Russell Stover Candies announced a plant in Iola that a major manufacturer has come to town.